hadix-lin/ideavim_extension/README.md

 Or add the command to the file `~/.ideavimrc`.

-Use `:set nokeep-english-in-normal` to disable the auto-switch feature.
+Use `:set nokeep-english-in-normal[-and-restore-in-insert]` to disable the auto-switch feature.

 ### Notice: